 In a large bowl, beat together eggs, sugars, and vanilla.
 Then add your buttermilk and cream.
 Add sweet potato mash and beat together with a whisk or rubber spatula until combined.

 Pour filling into cooled pretzel crust and bake for 40-50 minutes or until the edges of the pie filling are set, but the middle gives just the slightest wobble.
 Note: You may want to tent the sides of the crust with foil to prevent burning if you need to bake your pie for longer than 45 minutes.
 (Mine took exactly 45 minutes.)
-We don't want to over cook the custard here, so don't be afraid to take it out of the oven if it has a little jiggle.
+We don't want to over cook the custard here, so don't be afraid to take it out of the oven if it has a little jiggle - it will continue set as you take it out of the oven.
 Think, butt jiggle, not a liquid jiggle.

 Cool completely before topping with meringue.